alinush/go-mcl/README.md

 ## Limitations

 I disabled support for linking to the `bn256` and `bn384` libraries in `src/mcl.go`, so some curve benchmarks have been removed.
-However, `bn256` and its benchmarks still work.
+However, paradoxically, the `bn256` benchmarks still work.

-You can read more about our changes in [this README](src/mcl/README.md).

 ## Documentation